 Lisa Woolgar has a degree in physics with satellite technology.
 She joined ITOPF in 2006, bringing with her previous work experience of satellite programme and information mapping services.
-Lisa is responsible for the development and implementation of ITOPF's services and applications for 'Information, Knowledge, Education and Communications'.
+Lisa is responsible for the development and implementation of ITOPF's services and applications for information, knowledge and communications.